-If teachers and their unions were to move toward this understanding of professionalization, I think we could escape our bad salary deal.
-I believe the public would be willing to pay much better salaries to effective teachers to make our students more competitive in the world economy.
+If teachers and their unions were to move toward this understanding of professionalization, we could escape our bad salary deal.
+Survey data suggests the public would be willing to pay much better salaries to effective teachers to make our students more competitive in the world economy.

-The teachers' unions are struggling to find their footing in a world where less than half of the public thinks unions have a positive impact on schools and where the Janus v.
+The teachers unions are struggling to find their footing in a world where less than half of the public thinks unions have a positive impact on schools and where the Janus v.
 AFSCME Council 31 decision weakens their ability to attract and hold members.
 Under the grand bargain, however, teachers could be paid significantly more, and unions could play an important role in promoting and shaping teacher evaluations.
 Most important, enhanced student achievement would engender broad economic gains across society.

 Eric A. Hanushek is the Paul and Jean Hanna Senior Fellow at the Hoover Institution of Stanford University.
 He has written extensively on the economic value of improved schools.
+An earlier version of this appeared in Education Week.